andrewjahn/AndysBrainBook/docs/FreeSurfer/FS_ShortCourse/FS_13_PialSurface.rst

 This will create a new brainmask.mgz file, which now has more of the skull removed.
 You can examine the changes by using the same freeview command as above.

 .. figure:: 13_sub117_wsThresh_5.png
   :scale: 50%

 Using the -gcut option
 ^^^^^^^

-Even with a lower watershed threshold, there remain bits of skull and dura mater.
+Even with a lower watershed threshold, there are still bits of skull and dura mater that remain.
 You can use the -gcut option to remove the latter:

 ::

   recon-all -skullstrip -clean-bm -gcut -subjid sub-117_ses-BL_T1w

-This will take a few moments, and it will look as though the command is working; before it finishes, however, you will see this error message:
+If you run this command, however, after a few moments you will see this error message:

 ::